Fraser Salmon Management Council

 KEY ACTIVITIES INCLUDE:

 In addition to assisting DFO in its consultations & communications with Fraser River First Nations on fisheries management issues the FRAFS also assists Fraser River First Nations in understanding and interpreting information provided to them by DFO.
-Fraser River First Nations communicate among themselves and develop positions and recommendations in regards to fisheries management issues.
+Fraser River First Nations communicate among themselves and develop positions and recommendations in regard to fisheries management issues.
 Other key activities involve communications with DFO, coordinating biologist’s workplans and organizing 3 large annual forums for Harvest and Conservation Planning of Fraser salmon.
 FRAFS is currently being absorbed into the FSMC mandated decision-making process.
 This much awaited activity has been the goal from the onset of FRAFS in 1994.

 FRAFS administers the budget for the Fraser Salmon Management Council (FSMC) which is coordinated by a part time Operations Manager (Neil Todd).
 The FSMC is a Tier 1 (First Nations only) mandated governance body involved in negotiations with DFO to implement a newly signed Collaborative Management Agreement between the two parties to address Fraser River salmon fisheries management decision making processes.